manuelkamp/TCS2FHEM/README.md

 * [Waveshare 2,23" OLED Display](https://mk0.at/waveshare-oled)
 * [4-Button Keypad](https://mk0.at/4-keypad)
 * PCB for your need (see kicad folder for examples)
-* 3D-printed Custom Case for Pico and Button Keypad and power circuit
+* 3D-printed Custom Case for Pico and Button Keypad and power circuit (see case_5v_PCB folder as an example)

 ## Prereqisites
 You need your PCB fully soldered with everything (you can use a Breadboard temporarily), including keypad and display.
 Load the Micropython firmware onto your Pico W. I used the v1.19.1-782-g699477d12 (2022-12-20).uf2.
 It is highly recommended to load the newest firmware from the official repository: https://micropython.org/download/rp2-pico-w/ - But you can use the one I used too, see firmware folder in this repository.
 Then upload all *.py files to the Pico W's root path (follow the instructions for configuration) and connect the TCS Bus lines accordingly.
 Finally plug in power (if not powered by TCS bus).